Publications

 Peer-reviewed software paper introducing CatLLM, an open-source Python and R toolkit for reproducible LLM-powered text classification, with defaults calibrated against expert human coders across multiple survey datasets.

-Recommended citation: Soria C. Scaling Open-Ended Survey Coding: An LLM Pipeline Where Definitions Do the Heavy Lifting.
+Recommended citation: Soria C. CatLLM: A Python package for Generating, Assigning, and Scoring Open-Ended Survey Data and Images.
 Journal of Open Source Software.
 2026. doi:10.21105/joss.09678 https://doi.org/10.21105/joss.09678

 The Caribbean American Dementia and Aging Study: Protocol for a Population-Based Study of Older Adult Health and Dementia in Cuba, the Dominican Republic, and Puerto Rico